Japan's Nuclear Fuel Cycle

 JNFL was ready to commission the plant in October 2013, but had to await NRA inspections, following new NRA fuel cycle facility regulations published in November 2013.
 NRA found no problem with the plant in respect to earthquake and tsunami issues – it approved seismic increase to 700 Gal, but its overall safety review is taking much longer than envisaged.
 In addition, a report on reprocessing commissioned by METI's Agency for Natural Resources and Energy (ANRE) in mid-2015 was delivered to JAEC in January 2016.
-It considered the role of a new judicial body to be responsible for reprocessing, albeit using the services of JNFL.
+It considered the role of the new Spent Fuel Reprocessing Organisation (see subsection above), albeit using the services of JNFL.

 The total reprocessed in the active test phase to March 2015 was 219 tU in BWR fuel and 206 tU in PWR fuel, yielding 364 tU as uranium oxide and 6.7 tU+Pu as well as 3.6 tPu in MOX powder (2.3 t fissile Pu).
 The vitrified waste was in 346 canisters.
 However, in November 2014 and again in November 2015 JNFL announced that due to the slow NRA safety checks, the plant would not start commercial operation until September 2018.
 In its first six months JNFL plans to reprocess 282 BWR fuel assemblies (48 t fuel) and 73 PWR assemblies (128 t fuel).
 In FY 2019 (from April 2019) it plans to reprocess 1129 BWR assemblies (192 t fuel) and 291 PWR ones (128 t) – these being the same amounts earlier intended for FY 2015.

 The new Rokkasho plant will treat 14,000 tonnes of used fuel stockpiled there to end of 2005 plus 18,000 tonnes of used fuel arising from 2006, over some 40 years.
 Eventually at 800 t/yr it will produce about 4 tonnes of fissile plutonium per year, enough for about 80 tonnes of MOX fuel.